top of page

 Charaxes imperialis.jpeg

-Charaxes imperialis (female, upper and underside)
+Charaxes imperialis (female, underside)

 Charaxes ameliae.jpeg